 He realized he would have to step out of his core competency and comfort zone.
 He had so many questions and doubts …

-• He wasn’t sure how many instances of InboxService were there and which one to talk to (Load Balancing).
+were there and which one to talk to (Load Balancing). - What if

-• What if InboxService was down and couldn’t respond (Circuit Breaker) or just too busy handling other work to respond on time (Timeouts).
+was down and couldn’t respond (Circuit Breaker) or just too busy handling other work to respond on time (Timeouts). - What if

 … and many more such uncertainties.